guildai/guild.ai/pages/kb/dependencies.md

 models that can be saved.
 This is a feature limitation cost.
-The save operation might work in the case of our sample, but if the author wants to change the model implementation (e.g. from TensorFlow to PyTorch, PyTorch to Keras, etc.) the save operataion may not work.
-If not, the author may be forced to reimplement the model simply to satisfy the requirements of an experiment management framework.
+The save operation might work in the case of our sample, but if the author wants to change the model implementation (e.g. from TensorFlow to PyTorch, PyTorch to Keras, etc.) the save operation may not work.
+If not, the author may be forced to re-implement the model simply to satisfy the requirements of an experiment management framework.

 If `experiments` saves models to a database, you incur complexity